-Against that backdrop, we head over to Three Bridges Bar & Grill at Villa del Lago, located on the water at Disney’s Coronado Springs Resort.
+Three Bridges Bar & Grill at Villa del Lago is an open-air, over the water restaurant at Disney’s Coronado Springs Resort.
 In this Walt Disney World dining review, we’ll share food photos, thoughts on the menu, what we recommend ordering, and whether Three Bridges is worth your time.
+(Updated May 24, 2022.)

-The other two dining options, Toledo – Tapas, Steak & Seafood and Topolino’s Terrace, will be Signature Restaurants.
-Meaning that Three Bridges is the most laid back and cheapest of the new choices for views of the fireworks.
+Three Bridges is the most laid back and cheapest of the new choices for views of the fireworks.
 It’s also the only one without an elevated, rooftop view.
 As they say, “you get what you pay for.”
 In this case, you’re actually getting a lot for your money at Three Bridges Bar & Grill!

-The good news is that there’s nothing dull about the menu at Three Bridges Bar & Grill, and the restaurant itself offers an interesting and inviting setting.
+Turning to the atmosphere, Three Bridges Bar & Grill offers an interesting and inviting setting.

 Being drawn to ‘shiny objects’, I was enamored with this (also faux) fire table.

 Be mindful of where you sit at Three Bridges.
-Some tables–even ones pretty far from the bar–have been designated as ‘bar service only.’
+Some tables–even ones pretty far from the bar–are designated as ‘bar service only.’

 First up, the Stuffed Mushrooms with plant-based chorizo and smoked tomato aioli.

 These are fantastic.
 They’re definitely more like ‘meatballs’ (with mushrooms underneath) than stuffed mushrooms, but there’s sufficient flavor from both.
 The aioli is a perfect enhancement to the savory chorizo, which you wouldn’t guess is plant-based if the menu didn’t say so.